TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 9/John 9.25.md

 ---

-He therefore answered, Whether he is a sinner, I know not: one thing I know, that, whereas I was blind, now I see.
+He therefore answered, "I don't know if he is a sinner.
+One thing I do know: that though I was blind, now I see."